nmona/atlas/README.md

 **A collection of networked systems found in nature and everyday living.**

-This collection is a part of [networkedartifacts.info](http://networkedartifacts.info) and curated by its authors.
-The data has been collected in the research project "Basic Interaction Design Methods for Networked Artifacts".
-The entries have been authored by students as an analytical exercise in the course "Embodied Interaction" at the Zurich University of the Arts in 2015.

 ## Classification

 All networks are classified the same way and stored in a [flat-file database](https://github.com/networkedartifacts/atlas/tree/master/data/networks).